Studies have shown that insomnia could be partially hereditary.1

 Getting to sleep is not always as simple as turning the lights off and climbing into bed.
 Sometimes, no matter how tired you feel, sleep just won't come.
 This may be due to worries, stress, or simply an inability to switch off.
-Doctors recommend between six and eight hours of regular sleep for adults per night, but this is often easier said than done.
-Herbal sedatives can be a natural, yet effective, way of achieving deep and restful sleep, to help you function at your best during the day.
+Doctors recommend between six and nine hours of regular sleep for adults per night, but this is often easier said than done.2 In such instances, herbal sedatives can be a natural, yet effective, way of achieving deep and restful sleep to help you function at your best during the day.

 1. Valerian (Valeriana officinalis)

-The volatile oils in valerian root and stems have sedative and therapeutic properties, which can reduce stress and help promote restful sleep.
+The volatile oils in valerian roots and stems have sedative and therapeutic properties, which can reduce stress and help promote restful sleep.
 In fact, this herb was widely used by the English during World War II to help people relieve anxiety during air raids.
-Valerian root can be added to bathwater or taken in supplementary form to trigger lethargy; due to its bitter taste and unpleasant odor, it is rarely consumed raw.
+Valerian root can be added to bathwater or taken in supplementary form to promote relaxation.
+Due to its bitter taste and unpleasant odor, it is rarely consumed raw.

 2. St. John's Wort (Hypericum perforatum)